 However, remember that these are just guidelines.
 Eating a well-balanced diet is soo much more important than stressing over each gram of fat.

 If there’s anything that you take away from this post, I hope it's this:

 If you or someone you know is a chronic dieter, most likely following one of those ever-so-popular low-fat or fat-free diets, chances are yours or their hormones are imbalanced.
 The reason being, fats are the building blocks of hormones.

-However, one thing is certain – our bodies need a wide variety of fats to work properly.
-Again, it’s all about consuming a “well-balanced” diet rather than pursuing a “perfect” diet, if that even exists.
-I’m completely against labeling certain foods as “good” or “bad.”
+Our bodies need a wide variety of fats to work properly.
+Again, it’s all about consuming a "well-balanced” diet rather than pursuing a "perfect" diet, if that even exists.
+I'm completely against labeling certain foods as "good" or "bad."

 Here's a good example of why: